googlecodelabs/migrate-python2-appengine/step5b-cloud-ndb-tasks-py2/README.md

 ```

 What are you looking at above?
-1. Tasks are no longer tied to App Engine; they can now execute on Cloud Functions, "DIY", etc.
+1. Supply task target information:
-1. If App Engine is hosting the task, then specify `app_engine_http_request` as the request type and `relative_uri` points to the App Engine task handler.
+    - For App Engine targets, specify `app_engine_http_request` as the request type and `relative_uri` is the App Engine task handler.
-1. If App Engine is *not* hosting the task, then `app_engine_http_request` &amp; `relative_uri` must be `http_request` &amp; `url`, respectively, instead.
+    - For HTTP targets, use `http_request` &amp; `url` instead.
-1. `body`: the JSON- and Unicode string-encoded parameters to send to the (push) task
+1. `body`: the JSON- and Unicode string-encoded parameter(s) to send to the (push) task
-1. Since parameters are JSON-encoded, need to specify its `Content-Type` header explicity
+1. Specify a JSON-encoded `Content-Type` header explicity

-1. Refer to the [documentation](https://cloud.google.com/tasks/docs/reference/rpc/google.cloud.tasks.v2#task) for more info.
+Refer to the [documentation](https://cloud.google.com/tasks/docs/reference/rpc/google.cloud.tasks.v2#task) for more info on your options here.

-This is `fetch_visits()` from the last tutorial:
+With setup out of the way, let's update `fetch_visits()`.
+Here is what it looks like from the previous tutorial:

 - BEFORE: